Building Bridges Veterans Initiative

 Our Mission

 The Building Bridges Veterans initiative is an expanding movement whose mission is to address veteran social isolation, depression, Post-Traumatic Stress and suicide risk that so often accompany military service.
-Seeking ways to genuinely thank veterans for their service, Building Bridges creates veteran communities around a weekly or monthly meal, resulting in an organic development of peer support and mutual healing.
+Seeking ways to genuinely thank veterans for their service, Building Bridges creates veteran communities around a bi-monthly or monthly meal, resulting in an organic development of peer support and mutual healing.

 Among the most misunderstood segments of American society, military veterans have tragically been marginalized from the very homeland they risked their lives to protect.